desmondprg/191B_Spek/README.md

     - With your directory set inside the project folder (cd into the 191B-SPEK folder), run this line in your terminal: ``` ionic lab ```
     - This will start the app  at ``` localhost:8200 ```

+**Note: The appearance of the CSS when running the application through ionic (ionic lab), is affected by the theme of your computer.
+On Windows, if you are currently running the dark theme in the user settings, you must change your theme to light in order to display the CSS styling in it's intended way.**